HKJPN/MD-WORKS-PROVENANCE/README.md

 Distribution of modified copies can also trigger the AGPL's ordinary source-code obligations.

-If MD//WORKS Provenance is deployed through an LMS or institutional web service, provide a clear **Source / License** path in the user interface and follow the `LICENSE` terms for the actual deployment model.
+If MD//WORKS PROVENANCE is deployed through an LMS or institutional web service, provide a clear **Source / License** path in the user interface and follow the `LICENSE` terms for the actual deployment model.

 ---

 ## Institutional License

-For code for which the MD//WORKS Provenance copyright holder owns the necessary rights, an alternative **Institutional License** may be offered.
+For code for which the MD//WORKS PROVENANCE copyright holder owns the necessary rights, an alternative **Institutional License** may be offered.

 This is not a “commercial-use license” — AGPL already permits commercial use.